hackgvl/hackgreenville-com/CONTRIBUTING.md

 # Contribution Guidelines

-Hello. :wave:

 Welcome to HackGreenville.com's Git repository on Github.com.

 We strictly enforce our ["Code of Conduct"](https://codeforgreenville.org/about/code-of-conduct).
-Please take a moment to read it to avoid being seen as a "troll".

-You can connect with the development team by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)

-## Here are some ways to help us
+## How to Help

-### 1. Take part in discussions and tell us your views
+### 1. Be part of the conversation and share your thoughts

 Our focused discussions take place within GitHub [Issues](https://github.com/codeforgreenville/hackgreenville-com/issues) and [Pull Requests](https://github.com/codeforgreenville/hackgreenville-com/pulls) (also known as PRs).